keboola/connection-docs/overview/index.md

 ### Storage
 *Storage* is the central KBC subsystem managing everything related to storing data and accessing it.
+It has two sections: [File Storage](https://help.keboola.com/storage/file-uploads/) with all raw files uploaded to your project, and [Table Storage](https://help.keboola.com/storage/tables/) where all data tables are organized into buckets which are further organized into *in* and *out* stages.

-It is implemented as a layer on top of various database engines that we use as our *backends* ([MySQL](https://www.mysql.com/), [Redshift](https://aws.amazon.com/redshift/), and [Snowflake](http://www.snowflake.net/)).
+Storage is implemented as a layer on top of various database engines that we use as our *backends* ([MySQL](https://www.mysql.com/), [Redshift](https://aws.amazon.com/redshift/), and [Snowflake](http://www.snowflake.net/)).
-Storage provides an important API (Storage API) access for other KBC components and 3rd party applications.
+It provides an important API (Storage API) access for other KBC components and 3rd party applications.
+Your own remote storage can be connected to KBC as well.

 ### Data Manipulation
 There are two ways how data in KBC can be manipulated: via **Transformations** (simpler) and **Applications**